 • Every setting has a Child Protection co-ordinator who has the responsibility for overseeing child protection concerns as well as those young people who are care experienced within the setting.

-• The Child Protection co-ordinators for the setting are: Kevin Wilson and Debbie Matthewson
+• The Child Protection co-ordinators for the setting are: Kerry Collins and Debbie Matthewson

 What to do if you have a child protection concern?